-We will calculate crude incidence and 95% confidence intervals (CI) for each adverse event for the exposed and unexposed groups.
+For events identified any time after the index date such as intra-uterine infection, we will calculate crude incidence and 95% CI for each adverse event for the exposed and unexposed groups.
 The incidence of each maternal adverse event during pregnancy will be calculated separately and will consist of the total number of women with the condition in the numerator and the total person time in the denominator.
-For the analysis of each adverse event, each individual pregnant woman will be followed from the date she received the Boostrix vaccine, or the assigned index date, to the date of each adverse event, end of the pregnancy, or disenrollment, whichever comes first.
+The person-year for a pregnant woman will be the time from the index date to the date of each adverse event, end of the pregnancy, or disenrollment, whichever comes first.
+The adjusted relative risk with CI will be estimated by a Poisson regression model accounting for the follow-up time with adjustment for potential confounders.
+If the outcome is common (i.e., incidence>2%), a Poisson regression model with robust variance estimation will be used to estimate the relative risk.
+For primary endpoints, a two-sided 98.75% CI will be used for the relative risk with multiple comparison adjustment, while for secondary endpoints a two-sided 95% CI will be used.